yl4467/singer/README.md

 ### Run Train
 #### data prepare
-We follow the date processing process of [hallo](https://github.com/fudan-generative-vision/hallo).
+We follow the data processing process of [hallo](https://github.com/fudan-generative-vision/hallo), after processing the data, put the generated json files into the `./data/` folder, or change the path `train_meta_paths` in the config file `config/train/train_revised.yaml`.
+#### Download the stage1 model
-And download the required stage1 models from our [huggingface](https://huggingface.co/yl2333/SINGER) into the `/pretrained_models/` folder or modify the stage1 model path in the config file `config/train/train_revised.yaml`.
+And before training, you need to download the required stage1 models from our [huggingface](https://huggingface.co/yl2333/SINGER) into the `./pretrained_models/` folder or modify the stage1 model path `stage1_ckpt_dir` in the config file `config/train/train_revised.yaml`.

+#### Training
 Then run the following command to train the model:
 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3 accelerate launch -m \